cldellow/sqlite-parquet-vtable/README.md

 A SQLite [virtual table](https://sqlite.org/vtab.html) extension to expose Parquet files as SQL tables.
 You may also find [csv2parquet](https://github.com/cldellow/csv2parquet/) useful.

+This [blog post](https://cldellow.com/2018/06/22/sqlite-parquet-vtable.html) provides some context on why you might use this.

 ## Download

 You can fetch a version built for Ubuntu 16.04 at https://s3.amazonaws.com/cldellow/public/libparquet/libparquet.so.xz